What is High Blood Sugar?

 Complications due to High Blood Sugar Levels: High blood sugar can lead to numerous long- and short-term complications.

-Some of the short term effects might not seem as serious since hyperglycemia does not cause any harm to the organs.
+Some of the short term effects might not seem as serious since hyperglycemia symptoms do not cause any harm to the organs.
 It does however cause you to:

 - Feel physically weak and depleted of energy.